SAINT PETER IN CHAIN - SAN PIETRO IN VINCOLI

 In the Monti quarter there are many churches, some of which are

-in chains) owes its name to the precious relic it hosts: the chains
+in Chains) owes its name to the precious relic it hosts: the chains

 used to fetter St. Peter in his prisons in Jerusalem and in Rome.